etnatrader/openapi/README.md

-# ETNA Trading API - Orders and Quotes Specification
+# ETNA Trading API - Orders Specification
 ETNA Trader is a cross-platform trading suite that empowers brokers to offer comprehensive trading functionality to their customers.
 ## Overview
 Welcome to the ETNA Trading API documentation!
-This repository contains a portion of our OpenAPI specification that focuses specifically on orders and quotes.
+This repository contains a portion of our OpenAPI specification that focuses specifically on orders.

 For a more extensive documentation covering other features, such as account management, users, positions, and more, please visit our full API Documentation available at https://help.etnatrader.com/web-api/introduction.